 Planning a trip to Paris with kids and are looking for family-friendly tours?
 Keep scrolling to check out the coolest Paris family tours that we’ve done and loved!

-This list of kid-friendly Paris tours for families contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of kid-friendly Paris tours for families was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Paris with your family?

 Check out our list of the best kid-friendly tours in Paris!
 You won’t find this information anywhere else.

 We have personally tried all of these tours and recommend them wholeheartedly.
 These are the best things to do for kids in Paris.
 Your children will love learning about Paris while having fun too!